guardian/contributions-ticker-calculator/README.md

 The lambda queries two tables:
 1. `fact_aquisition_event` for contributions.
 This table has live acquisitions data, and so contributions will be added to the ticker throughout the day.
 2. `fact_holding_acquisition` for SupporterPlus and ThreeTier.
 This table is only updated daily, so these acquisitions will only be added to the ticker once a day.
 This is because the `amount` isn't available in the live `fact_aquisition_event` table.

+We also count acquisitions twice if the billing period is monthly and two payments will be made during the campaign.
+This assumes no campaign runs for more than 1 month.

+### Testing

+You can manually run the lambda in CODE by going to [the AWS console page](https://eu-west-1.console.aws.amazon.com/lambda/home?region=eu-west-1#/functions/ticker-calculator-CODE?tab=testing) and passing a campaign name as the input, e.g.
+`"US"`